Stichtite: Meanings, Properties, and Uses

 Stichtite is an incredibly soft gemstone, usually ranging from 1.5 to 2 on the Mohs hardness scale, which is only slightly harder than talc.
 It’s also surprisingly flexible but won’t correct its shape if bent, instead staying in the new position.
 As a result, it’s usually not considered a facetable stone.
 Instead, most are used to create cabochons, beads, or similar polished gems.

-Stichtite can also have variations when it comes to luster.
+Stichtite can also have variations when it comes to lustre.
 Stichtite crystals are often pearly or waxy, though some may seem greasy.
 The majority of specimens are opaque, but some stichtite gems are translucent, though that’s incredibly rare.
 As a result, translucent versions are usually more valuable.

 In its natural state, stichtite is more commonly found in masses, not well-defined crystals.
 Overall, that’s uncommon when compared to other carbonate minerals where forming as crystals is the norm.